Robert Shirley, 13th Earl Ferrers: Political career

 In the event, a small number of women came into the Lords as a result of the Life Peerages Act 1958.
 Women who held hereditary peerages in their own right were admitted by the Peerage Act 1963.

 Ferrers served as a Lord-in-waiting (government whip) from 1962 until 1964 under both Harold Macmillan and Alec Douglas-Home.
 When the Conservatives were returned to power under Edward Heath, he once again served as a Lord-in-Waiting from 1971 to 1974, then serving as a Parliamentary Secretary at the Ministry of Agriculture, Fisheries and Food (MAFF) at the beginning of 1974.

 When the Conservatives were returned to power under Margaret Thatcher in 1979, Lord Ferrers returned to MAFF, this time as a Minister of State.
 He left office in 1983, and returned to the backbenches in the Lords.
 In 1988 he returned to government service as a Minister of State at the Home Office, and in 1994 moved to the Department of Trade and Industry, where he remained until 1995, when he became Minister for the Environment at the Department of the Environment.
 Between 1979 and 1983, and again between 1988 and 1997, he served as Deputy Leader of the House of Lords.

 With the passage of the House of Lords Act 1999, Ferrers along with almost all other hereditary peers lost his automatic right to sit in the House of Lords.
 He was, however, elected as one of the 92 elected hereditary peers to remain in the House of Lords pending completion of House of Lords reform, coming first in the ballot.

-He was made a Privy Counsellor in 1982.
+He was made a Privy Counsellor in the 1982 Birthday Honours.
 Earl Ferrers was a Vice-President of the Royal Stuart Society and Grand Prior of the Grand Bailiwick & Priory of England and Wales of the Military and Hospitaller Order of Saint Lazarus of Jerusalem.
 He was also High Steward of Norwich Cathedral from 1979-2007 and a Deputy Lieutenant of the County of Norfolk from 1983.
 He was moved to the retired list in 2004 upon reaching the Mandatory retirement age of 75.